pchain-org/pchain-guide/pchaindoc/source/wallet/localnode/Epoch.rst

 Before you vote to become validator by PIWallet, make sure you have done things bellow:

 - :ref:`set up the RPC URL <Local Node Mode>`
-- have at least 100k PI on your address
+- have at least 100k PI, which means "balance + total_depositProxiedBalance + total_proxiedBalance - total_pendingRefundBalance" > = 100K PI.
+- In general, the gas fee is about 0.00021 PI which will be directly paid from your balance.

 You can choose to apply candidates first so you can let other delegate to you.
 This is an option, not neccessity.